krzotr/RBDOOM-3-BFG/README.md

 * New PBR related material keywords like basecolormap, normalmap, rmaomap
 * invertGreen( normalmap.png ) material keyword to allow flipping the Y-Axis for tangent space normal maps
 * glTF2 .glb model support for static and skinned models (thanks to Harrie van Ginneken)
-* Added back dmap and aas compilers as `standalone rbdmap.exe` tool (thanks to Pat Raynor) and improved them to work with TrenchBroom and Blender
+* Standalone `rbdmap.exe` BSP compiler that has the aas navigation compiler included
 * Changed dmap to support compiling maps straight from glTF2 .glb models instead of .map files using a new polygon based workflow
 * Wavefront OBJ model support to make it easier getting static models from Blender/Maya/3D Studio Max into TrenchBroom
 * Added in-engine Flash debugging tools and new console variables
 * Added support for Mikkelsen tangent space standard for new assets (thanks to Stephen Pridham)
-* Bumped the static vertex cache limit of 31 MB to roughly ~ 128 MB to help with some custom models and maps by the Doom 3 community
+* Bumped the static vertex cache limit of 31 MB to roughly ~ 64 MB to help with some custom models and maps by the Doom 3 community
 * com_showFPS bigger than 1 uses ImGui to show more detailed renderer stats like the original console prints with r_speeds
 * .png .exr .hdr image support
 * .ogg sound file support